aicore/cocoDbWsClient/docs/generatedApiDocs/utils/client-API.md

 ## init

-It creates a websocket connection to the cocoDbServiceEndPoint and listens for messages
+Create a connection to the cocoDbServiceEndPoint and listens for messages.
+The connection will be maintained and it will try to automatically re-establish broken connections if there are network issues.
+You need to await on this function before staring to use any db APIs.
+Any APIs called while the connection is not fully setup will throw an error.

 ### Parameters

 *   `cocoDbServiceEndPoint` **[string][1]** The URL of the coco-db service.
 *   `authKey` **[string][1]** The authKey is a base64 encoded string of the username and password.

+Returns **[Promise][2]\<null>** Resolves when the cocodb client is ready to send/receive requests.
+Never rejects.

 ## close

-It closes the connection to the server
+Closes the connection to the server.
+You need to await on this function before you can call init again.

-Returns **any** The function close() is being returned.
+Returns **[Promise][2]\<null>** Resolves when the cocodb client is closed and you are free to call init again.
+Never rejects.

 ## getId